King Zhuangxiang of Qin: Life

 Zhuangxiang died in 247 BCE after reigning for three years and was succeeded by Ying Zheng.
-Ying Zheng unified China and founded the Qin dynasty in 221 BCE, becoming historically known as "Qin Shi Huang" (First Emperor of Qin).
+Ying Zheng unified China and founded the Qin dynasty in 221 BCE, becoming historically known as "Qin Shi Huang", the First Emperor of Qin.

-He was posthumously declared as Taishang Huangdi by Ying Zheng.
+He was posthumously declared as a Taishang Huangdi by Ying Zheng.

 Popular culture

 He is portrayed by Mao Zijun in the Chinese television series The Legend of Haolan (2019).